vwicky/internship-ds-test/task-2/README.md

 Now you can work with the Pipeline.

 ## usage

+### setting-up models
+#### classification model
+train the model:
+  python -m models_package.classification.train {true | Any}
+the trained model'll be saved and ready to use in the pipeline

+(optional) make some predictions: python -m models_package.classification.inference {image path}
+the output will be the list of animals possibly depicted on that image.
+#### ner model
+train the model:
+  python -m models_package.ner.train
+(optional) make some predictions: python -m models_package.ner.inference {text}
+the text might look smth like "I see a dog on this picture"

+Now you have the models are up and running.

+### using pipeline

 Run "python -u main.py {image path} {input text}" for the pipe to produce a boolean answer.
 **example**:
-  python -u main.py data/animals_test_img/dog.jpeg "This might be a dog"
+  python -u main.py data/animals_test_img/dog.jpeg "This might be a dog" The pipeline uses those saved models we trained earlier.

 ## note
 ### time spent